• Skip to primary navigation

 For this particular sandwich, I selected a large round of sourdough bread.

-Cut the top off the bread
+I cut the top off the sourdough bread bowl.

 I chose many fresh vegetables; the more colorful, the better.